cudmore/Vascular-Analysis/_posts/2015-02-01-algorithms.md

 ####Stack Alignment

-The beautiful thing is we do not do alignment in the traditional sense, there is no eed to modify your original .tif image files.
+The beautiful thing is we do not do alignment in the traditional sense, there is no need to modify your original .tif image files.

 Alignment is done by specifying a 'pivot point' that is common to all timepoints to be aligned.